awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 **Note**
 When you restore a snapshot to a cluster with a different configuration, the snapshot must have been taken on a cluster with cluster version 1\.0\.10013, or later\.

+When a restore is in progress, events are typically emitted in the following order:

+1. RESTORE\_STARTED – REDSHIFT\-EVENT\-2008 sent when the restore process begins\.

+1. RESTORE\_SUCCEEDED – REDSHIFT\-EVENT\-3003 sent when the new cluster has been created\.

+   The cluster is available for queries\.

+1. DATA\_TRANSFER\_COMPLETED – REDSHIFT\-EVENT\-3537 sent when data transfer complete\.

 You can monitor the progress of a restore by either calling the [DescribeClusters](https://docs.aws.amazon.com/redshift/latest/APIReference/API_DescribeClusters.html) API operation, or viewing the cluster details in the AWS Management Console\.
 For an in\-progress restore, these display information such as the size of the snapshot data, the transfer rate, the elapsed time, and the estimated time remaining\.
 For a description of these metrics, see [RestoreStatus](https://docs.aws.amazon.com/redshift/latest/APIReference/API_RestoreStatus.html)\.

 You can't use a snapshot to revert an active cluster to a previous state\.